vmware-archive/wavefront-adapter-for-istio/README.md

 kubectl apply -f config/
 ```

-You should now be able to see Istio metrics on Wavefront with _cluster_ as source.
+You should now be able to see Istio metrics on Wavefront under your configured
+source (or `istio` by default).

 ## Contributing